 Sound & Symbol Lecture Series

-VWC faculty and guests join Dr. Sandra Billy, CSM Director, in an exploration of music and belief in the world’s major religions surrounding death and what comes after, as well as cultural components that form an intrinsic part of our experiences with end-of-life matters.
+VWC faculty and guests join Dr. Sandra Billy, CSM Director, in an exploration of women’s roles (or lack of) in the world’s major religions, as well as cultural frameworks within which women operate, and those which they have changed.

 Dr. Rajeshwari Kaloji, Pediatrician with Tidewater Children's Associates and leader in the Hampton Roads Hindu Community

 "The Hindu Perspective: Women’s Roles in Faith and Culture"